lelylan/redis-throttle/README.md

 ## HTTP Response Codes and Headers

-When a client exceeds their rate limit, `Rack::Throttle` by default returns a "403 Forbidden" response with an associated "Rate Limit Exceeded" message in the response body.
+When a client exceeds their rate limit, `Rack::RedisThrottle` by default returns a "403 Forbidden" response with an associated "Rate Limit Exceeded" message in the response body.
 If you need personalize it, for example with a JSON message.